 - If you are not sure what the toilet facilities are like at your arrival airport consider a toilet visit before decent begins and access to toilets on board is restricted.

-- Wear clothing that is comfortable and easy to rearrange when accessing the toilet.
+- Wear clothing that is comfortable and easy to rearrange when accessing the toilet while travelling with a continence issue.
 Elastic waists, drop front pants (ones that have poppers or Velcro on the side seams can be easier to manage.